Foreign involvement in the Syrian civil war: Hezbollah

-According to the US, the Assad loyalist militia known as Jaysh al-Sha'bi was created and is maintained by Hezbollah and Iran's Revolutionary Guard, both of whom provide it with money, weapons, training and advice.
-Also, according to Israeli intelligence sources, Hezbollah is working to forge loyalist government militias into a 100,000-strong irregular army to fight alongside the government's conventional forces.
+According to the US, the Assad loyalist militia known as Jaysh al-Sha'bi was created and maintained by Hezbollah and IRGC, providing money, weapons, training and advice.
+Also, according to Israeli intelligence sources, Hezbollah worked to forge loyalist militias into a 100,000-strong irregular army.

-In the early period of the war, Hezbollah was involved in the Siege of Homs (2011–14), the Battle of Zabadani (2012), the Battle of al-Qusayr (2012) and the Battle of Aleppo (2011–16).
-On 16–17 February 2013, Syrian opposition groups claimed that Hezbollah, backed by the Syrian military, attacked three FSA-controlled Sunni villages in Al-Qusayr.
+Hezbollah was involved in the Siege of Homs (2011–14), the Battle of Zabadani (2012), the Battle of al-Qusayr (2012) and the Battle of Aleppo (2011–16).
+On 16–17 February 2013, Syrian opposition groups claimed that Hezbollah/Syrian military forces attacked three FSA -controlled Sunni villages in Al-Qusayr.
 An FSA spokesman said, "Hezbollah's invasion is the first of its kind in terms of organisation, planning and coordination with the Syrian regime's air force".
-Hezbollah said three Lebanese Shias, "acting in self-defense", were killed in the clashes with the FSA.
+Hezbollah said three Lebanese Shias, "acting in self-defense", were killed in the clashes.
 Lebanese security sources said that the three were Hezbollah members.
-In response, the FSA allegedly attacked two Hezbollah positions on 21 February; one in Syria and one in Lebanon.
-Five days later, it said it destroyed a convoy carrying Hezbollah fighters and Syrian officers to Lebanon, killing all the passengers.
-The leaders of the March 14 alliance and other prominent Lebanese figures called on Hezbollah to end its involvement in Syria and said it is putting Lebanon at risk.
+In response, FSA attacked two Hezbollah positions on 21 February; one in Syria and one in Lebanon.
+Five days later, it said it destroyed a convoy of Hezbollah fighters and Syrian officers traveling to Lebanon, killing all the passengers.
+The leaders of the March 14 alliance and other prominent Lebanese figures called on Hezbollah to lend its involvement.
 Subhi al-Tufayli, Hezbollah's former leader, said "Hezbollah should not be defending the criminal regime that kills its own people and that has never fired a shot in defense of the Palestinians".
-He said "those Hezbollah fighters who are killing children and terrorizing people and destroying houses in Syria will go to hell".
-The Consultative Gathering, a group of Shia and Sunni leaders in Baalbek-Hermel, also called on Hezbollah not to "interfere" in Syria.
-They said "Opening a front against the Syrian people and dragging Lebanon to war with the Syrian people is very dangerous and will have a negative impact on the relations between the two".
-Walid Jumblatt, leader of the Progressive Socialist Party, also called on Hezbollah to end its involvement and claimed that "Hezbollah is fighting inside Syria with orders from Iran".
+The Consultative Gathering, a group of Shia and Sunni leaders in Baalbek-Hermel called on Hezbollah not to "interfere".
+Walid Jumblatt, leader of the Progressive Socialist Party, called on Hezbollah to end its involvement.